 For most of us out there, image SEO is limited to just including a keyword in the image alt text.

-I wish image SEO was that easy.
+I wish optimizing images for SEO was that easy.
 Unfortunately, it’s not.

-Images have always been an important component of web content, and so is image optimization for SEO.
+Images are an important component of web content, and so is image SEO.

 Images not just engage the end-users; they also help in sending the right content signals to Google and conquering search results.